SeokhyunJeong/lmm-emm/README.md

 Please run **inference.py**.
 Requirements.txt will be uploaded soon.

-The dataset can also be found in HuggingFace: https://huggingface.co/datasets/Seokhyun1/lmm_emm.

 ## Citation

 If you use this project in your research, please cite it as follows.